Study finds sexual assault can lead to dementia | DW | 23.09.2021

 Mental health disorders can be linked to heart disease, for example, and a lack of sleep can be linked to high blood pressure, type 2 diabetes and obesity.

-The bottom line is that those early signs of dementia can be directly linked to the assault.
+The bottom line is that those early signs of dementia can be directly linked to the assault, according to the study.

-Thurston says that the research shows there's a need for better sexual assault prevention, but that is also shows doctors there's another indicator to consider when they assess a female patient's risk for stroke and dementia later in life.
+Thurston says the research shows there's a need for better sexual assault prevention, but that it also shows doctors there's another indicator to consider when they assess a female patient's risk for stroke and dementia later in life.

 Stephanie Faubion, a medical director of the North American Menopause Society, says the new study can play an important role in preventative healthcare.